Orange County announces planned closure of all county-operated beaches throughout Fourth of July weekend

 The decision to temporarily ban visitors to the locations follows a state recommendation intended to slow the resurgent spread of COVID-19.

-City officials in Newport Beach, Laguna Beach, Huntington Beach and Seal Beach had already announced plans to close their respective beaches for the holiday.
+Officials in Newport Beach, Laguna Beach, Huntington Beach and Seal Beach had already announced plans to close their cities' respective beaches for the holiday.

+The surge comes as Americans head into a Fourth of July weekend that health officials warn could add fuel to the outbreak by drawing big crowds.
+Many municipalities have canceled fireworks displays.
+Beaches up and down California and Florida have also been closed.

 #OCCOVID19 | County-operated beaches and their parking lots will be closed Saturday, July 4 and Sunday, July 5.
 For more information, read @OCParks press release https://t.co/CuLhaN6AOK. pic.twitter.com/JSmRkQXyly— County of Orange (@OCGovCA) July 2, 2020